 - Reality Bites: Reality Bites is a locally owned tapas restaurant and It boasts a fun and sophisticated atmosphere and offers a large variety of choices on their menu.
 Located in the heart of downtown Bloomington and open Tuesday through Saturday.

-Here are a few fun wine bars:
+Here are a few fun wine bars and breweries:

 - Stave Wine Bar & Market: Another great location to stop in for their diverse beer on tap and wine selections, located in uptown Enjoy the lovely atmosphere and their knowledgeable and friendly staff.
 The owners and staff are always there to help suggest a pairing of one of their great seasonal wines with their unique cheeses, meats, or truffles.